Read Time: 3 minutes

-Whether you’re going on walks and hikes, at the pool or beach, on a river trip, spending time in the mountains, or at the amusement park, you’re risking skin damage from the sun’s ultraviolet (UV) rays.
-Even on cloudy days, up to 80 percent of the sun’s harmful rays can penetrate your skin, according to the American Academy of Dermatology.
+No matter where your summer adventures take you—whether it’s hiking excursions, pool or beach days, or amusement park fun—your skin is at risk of sun damage from ultraviolet (UV) rays.
+Even on cloudy days, up to 80% of the sun’s harmful rays can penetrate your skin, according to the American Academy of Dermatology.
 And UV damage may lead to skin cancer.

-Experts at Huntsman Cancer Institute (HCI) recommend avoiding the sun as much as possible, especially between the hours of 10 a.m. and 4 p.m., when the sun’s rays are strongest.
+Experts at Huntsman Cancer Institute recommend avoiding the sun as much as possible.
+Sun exposure should be especially limited between the peak hours of 10 am and 4 pm when the sun’s rays are strongest.
 If you can’t do that, the next best thing is to cover your skin with clothing.
+In fact, clothing is the most effective form of sun protection.
 But what type of clothing is best?
-Many outdoor retailers offer expensive ultraviolet protection factor (UPF)-rated clothing.
-According to the Skin Cancer Foundation, those items are effective.
-However, any clothing with these traits will offer protection.
+Choose clothing with these seven traits for protection against the sun.

 Dark or bright colors